Ludwig Engels: Biography

 In August–September 1939, Engels played for Germany in the 8th Chess Olympiad in Buenos Aires.
 He won two gold medals, both team and individual (at third board: +12 –0 =4).
-When World War II broke out, Engels along with all other members of the German team (Eliskases, Michel, Becker, Reinhardt) and many other participants of that Olympiad (Stahlberg, Najdorf, Frydman, Czerniak, Winz, Rauch, Kleinstein, Raud, Feigins, Luckis, Pelikan, Skalička, Sulik, Gromer, Seitz, de Ronde, Sonja Graf, Paulette Schwartzmann, etc.) decided to stay permanently in Argentina.
+When World War II broke out, Engels along with all other members of the German team (Eliskases, Michel, Becker, Reinhardt) and many other participants of that Olympiad (Ståhlberg, Najdorf, Frydman, Czerniak, Winz, Rauch, Kleinstein, Raud, Feigins, Luckis, Pelikan, Skalička, Sulik, Gromer, Seitz, de Ronde, Sonja Graf, Paulette Schwartzmann, etc.) decided to stay permanently in Argentina.
 He tied for 4th-5th in the Mar del Plata 1941 chess tournament (Gideon Ståhlberg won).
 In 1941, he tied for 3rd-4th with Héctor Rossetto, after Eliskases and Marcos Luckis in Montevideo.
 In July 1941, he tied for 3rd-4th in Águas de São Pedro (Eliskases and Guimard won).

 After the war, Engels lived in São Paulo, Brazil.
 In 1947, he took 3rd, behind Eliskases and Miguel Najdorf, in São Paulo.
 In July 1947, he took 2nd, after Eliskases, in Recife.
 In May 1948, he tied for 4th-5th in Porto Alegre (Eliskases and Rossetto won).
 In June 1948, he took 4th in São Paulo (Albéric O'Kelly de Galway won).
 He then confined most of his chess activity to coaching and training at the São Paulo Chess Club (Clube de Xadrez São Paulo).

 In April 1952, he took 6th in Rio de Janeiro (Rossetto won).
 In April–May 1953, he took 3rd in Rio de Janeiro (Svetozar Gligorić won).
 In August 1957, he tied for 5th-6th in Rio de Janeiro (zt).
 The event was won by Oscar Panno.
 In September 1957, he tied for 6th-7th in São Paulo (Raúl Sanguineti won).
 In November–December 1960, he tied for 6th-8th in São Paulo (zt).
 The event was won by Julio Bolbochán.
 In October 1963, he tied for 3rd-4th in São Paulo (CXSP; Samuel Schweber won).
 In January 1966, he took 8th in São Paulo (CXSP).
 The event was won by Henrique Mecking.